 Two men arrested in connection to a murder investigation in Mercedes

-Two people were arrested after a body was found in a neighborhood in Mercedes.
+Two people were arrested in connection to a murder investigation in Mercedes.

 Mercedes Police Chief Dagoberto Chavez confirmed all three individuals involved, including the victim, were from the area.

 He added police got a call around 1:30 p.m. on Monday regarding a man bleeding on the floor.
-When police arrived they confirmed that the victim was deceased.
+When police arrived they confirmed that the victim had died.

 According to Chavez, the wound sustained by the victim is more consistent with stabbing and not a gunshot.